-The time of year with warmer water lasts for 2.5 months, from July 14 to September 29, with an average temperature above 74°F. The day of the year with the warmest water is August 19, with an average temperature of 79°F.
+The time of year with warmer water lasts for 2.5 months, from July 14 to September 29, with an average temperature above 74°F. The month of the year in Tokyo with the warmest water is August, with an average temperature of 78°F.

-The time of year with cooler water lasts for 4.0 months, from December 25 to April 25, with an average temperature below 61°F. The day of the year with the coolest water is February 24, with an average temperature of 57°F.
+The time of year with cooler water lasts for 4.0 months, from December 25 to April 24, with an average temperature below 61°F. The month of the year in Tokyo with the coolest water is February, with an average temperature of 57°F.